yelper/alpertopia/_publications/dashboards.md

 We call ourselves the "dashboard conspiracy:" a truly diverse collection of authors across Tableau Research, Microsoft Research, and Simon Fraiser University.

-*This work will be presented at [IEEE VIS 2018](http://ieeevis.org/year/2018/welcome) in Berlin, Germany.*
+*This work was presented at [IEEE VIS 2018](http://ieeevis.org/year/2018/welcome) in Berlin, Germany.*